dhruvsharmaaaa/zoom-clone/README.md

 - **SQLite** is used as required; the same SQLAlchemy models would work against Postgres/MySQL with only the connection string changed.

-## Deployment

-- **Frontend**: deploy to Vercel (`vercel.com`) — connect the GitHub repo, set root directory to `frontend`, add env var `NEXT_PUBLIC_API_URL` pointing at your deployed backend URL.
-- **Backend**: deploy to Render (`render.com`) as a Web Service — root directory `backend`, build command `pip install -r requirements.txt`, start command `uvicorn app.main:app --host 0.0.0.0 --port $PORT`.
-  Note: Render's free tier disk is ephemeral, so the SQLite file resets on redeploy — fine for a demo/assignment.

-See `DEPLOYMENT.md` for the full step-by-step guide.